 Check out our full analysis to find the cheapest insurance in Florida by driver profile.

 Like we mentioned above, adding additional coverage can increase your insurance premium.
-There are a handful of other things insurance companies use to determine your insurance rate.
+There are a handful of other things insurance companies use to determine auto insurance rates.
 Here’s the information most insurance companies analyze to determine your insurance premium:

 - Driving record

 - How car is used (commuting, farm work, business, etc.)

 - Amount of time car is used per day

 Proof of Insurance—What You Must Know